-To help to mitigate the effects of climate change, Scotland has a target of an 80% reduction in gas emissions by 2050 (Climate Change Plan, 2018), and forestry has a significant role to play by:
+To help reduce the effects of climate change, forestry has a significant role to play by:

-- promoting the use of wood in place of more carbon-intensive materials; and
+- promoting the use of wood in place of more carbon-intensive materials

 - promoting sustainable forest management